Quercus garryana: Description

 Individual specimens can grow to around 500 years in age, such as those on Sauvie Island near Portland, Oregon.

 Taxonomy

 Taxonomic history

-David Douglas discovered the species in the 1820s and named it after Nicholas Garry, who was deputy governor of the Hudson's Bay Company from 1822 to 1835 and a supporter of Douglas.
+David Douglas was the first non-native person to record the species.
+Quercus garryana is named after Nicholas Garry, who was deputy governor of the Hudson's Bay Company from 1822 to 1835 and a supporter of Douglas.